suisuyy/learn/doc/note/else.md

 #--delete option will delete remote files if not exist in local.
 Before using this option, you can use -n, the --dry-run option, to perform a test to prevent unwanted data loss
 rm dir1/file1
+rsync -avn --delete dir1 dir2
-rsync -an --delete dir1 dir2
+rsync -av --delete dir1 dir2